lrscy/NLP-Assginments/HW2/Problem1/README.md

 ```
 to get files name and run corresponding function of problem 1.1, 1.2, 1.3 in main function
 seperately.
 The only parameter you need to change is the file path when calling those functions.

+If you want to change save filename or others parameter, please follow notes in code and modify
+corresponding path or parameters.

 ## Contributor